developersCradle/angular-todo-list/README.md

 - Scalability, Data should be saved inside **service**, not component.
 - Behavior Subjects, we can change it and subscribe to it like observable.
     - Example here, with defined type `todos$ = new BehaviorSubject<TodoInterface[]>([]);`
+- Sometimes Angular does not pickup our new component, so better to restart it sometimes.